Iranian football league system: Azadegan League

 In 1991 the Azadegan League was formed as the top flight of Iranian football.
 The league was named as Azadegan League in honor of the Iranian prisoners of war who were released.
 Azadegan means the liberated in Persian.
 The league started with a format of 12 teams in the first season.
 In the 1992–93 Azadegan League season the league changed its format.
 16 clubs participated in two groups of eight teams.
 PAS Tehran were the champions in both seasons.

-Esteghlal relegated for the first time in their history in 1993.
 Before the start of the 1993–94 season, the league changed its format again.
 14 teams participated in one group.
-Saipa won the Azadegan League title, sitting three points of runners-up Persepolis.
+Saipa won the Azadegan League title.
 Only one year later the league format was changed again.
 24 clubs participated in two groups of 12 teams.
 Saipa defended their title in final against Esteghlal.

 Prior to the start of the 1995–96 Azadegan League season, the league changed its format again.
 16 teams participated in one group until 1999.
-Persepolis were the champions in 1995–96, 1996–97 and 1998–99, while Esteghlal became the champion in the 1997–98 season.
+Persepolis were the champions in 1995–96, 1996–97 and 1998–99, while Esteghlal became champion in the 1997–98 season.
 In 1999 the league was reduced to 14 teams.
 Persepolis won the 1999–2000 Azadegan League season, sitting seven points clear of rival Esteghlal.
 The 2000–01 season was the last year of the Azadegan League as the top-level football league of Iran.
-Esteghlal became the champion in a league of 12 teams.
+Esteghlal became champion in a league of 12 teams.